charleskoffler/clprolf/docs/official/clprolf_docu_offic_java_vs_clprolf_quicksort.md

 The agent is able to sort, and uses its worker agent to display the results, before and after.
 It is quite like a technical agent, for secondary tasks.
 The quickSort method is quite intuitive, but the partition method is qualified @Underst.
 The quick sort algorithm takes advantage of the computer's specific features.
 This is why we prefer to explicitly give an example of the job, before and after.

-The launcher is a independent class, and don't have to call a printArray() method.
+The launcher is an independent class, and don't have to call a printArray() method.
 It just asks the quick sorter to sort the array.
 It is a launcher, so its role could be @Comp_as_worker, even if the launching method is static.
 The clprolf components respect the single responsability principle, are quite easy to master, and the readability of the code seems nice.

 ```java